5 must-see museums

 Open since April 2011, the Paleospace offers a permanent exhibition space of 300 m² focused on the interpretation of three sites located in Villers-sur-Mer: the cliffs Falaises des Vaches Noires, the marsh of Villers-Blonville and the Greenwich meridian.

-In Trouville-sur-Mer, the Villa Montebello, built in 1865 by the architect Jean-Louis Célinsky de Zaremba, preserves and exhibits since 1972 the museum's collections (paintings, posters, lithographs, drawings, manuscripts, objects, clothes...).
-A little further on the Côte fleurie in Cabourg, La Villa du Temps retrouvé is an invitation to travel back in time thanks to Marcel Proust, a true guide to the Belle Époque through a journey into the daily life of this fascinating and fertile period.
-On the other side of the Seine estuary, the André Malraux Museum of Modern Art in Le Havre is distinguished by an aesthetic of transparency and lightness that makes it a masterpiece of modernity.
+In Trouville-sur-Mer, the Villa Montebello, built in 1865 by architect Jean-Louis Célinsky de Zaremba, has preserved and exhibited the museum's collections (paintings, posters, lithographs, drawings, manuscripts, objects, clothes...) since 1972.
+A little further along the Côte fleurie in Cabourg, La Villa du Temps retrouvé takes visitors on a journey back in time thanks to Marcel Proust, a true guide to the Belle Époque through a journey into the daily life of this fascinating and fertile period.
+In Honfleur, the covered, air-conditioned Naturospace offers an astonishing journey into an Amazonian-type biotope, where tropical butterflies fly in total freedom.
+And on the port side, come aboard the Mora, William the Conqueror's flagship, and relive the tremendous epic of the Battle of Hastings, whose victory would make the Duke of Normandy the new King of England!
+On the other side of the Seine estuary, the André Malraux Museum of Modern Art in Le Havre boasts an aesthetic of transparency and lightness, making it a masterpiece of modernity.

 Villa Montebello Museum